theruelmisa/watchlist/README.md

 - Kept it simple to demonstrate how I can make a call to an API and utilize the data received.
 Another reason is to demonstrate basic CRUD operations.

+- Currently not responsive to smaller devices due to the fact that this is suppose to be a dashboard and will remain that way.
+Plan to recreate this using **Flutter** as a separate app.

 ### Credits

 **Photos**